 Exams: There will be four semi-cumulative exams in this class.
 Each will cover material since the last exam, but since many of the themes continue throughout the class, you will also need to build on some of the main ideas from earlier parts of the course.
 Exams will consist of a mixture of multiple choice, fill-in-the-blank, definitions, and short essays.
-The first three will be held during scheduled lecture time, with no lecture afterwards.
-The fourth exam will occur during the final exam period, but will be the same format and length as the first three.
+All exams will be held during class periods, with no lecture that day.
 Makeup exams will be held only in extreme circumstances.
 They must be taken as soon as possible after the scheduled exam, and will consist of essay questions.

 Contribution (Attendance, Participation, Attitude, and Respect): Because this course relies heavily on interaction among class participants, it is essential that each member of the class contribute meaningfully and respectfully.
 The purpose of this element is to foster a supportive environment that is conducive to the highest degree of learning possible.
-Some behaviors that go into this part of the portion of the grade include, but are not limited to:
+There are three possibilities for how the contribution score can affect your grade: